tombetthauser/anarchist-hippie-links/README.md

 # Cyberpunk Tech Hippie Links

-Job search related links for aspiring cyberpunk hippie software engineers and / or anyone looking for a job or anyone interested in learning more about tech culture and its innumerable sub-cultures.
+Job search related links for aspiring cyberpunk hippie software engineers and / or anyone looking for a job and / or anyone interested in learning more about tech culture and its innumerable sub-cultures.

 ---